Bhakti Yoga in Addiction Recovery: A Beginners Guide

 Raja Yoga: This is the yoga of self-control and discipline.
 It is about mastering the mind and the senses through practices such as meditation and breathing exercises.

 Bhakti Yoga can reduce addictive behaviours

-Practicing Bhakti Yoga not only helps reduce addictive tendencies, it also gives you a host of other benefits.
-After reading this, if you feel called to start Bhakti Yoga, the first step should be practicing it with others.
-Head to an AA meeting, go to a yoga center to practice Kirtan, or speak with a devotee.
+Practising Bhakti Yoga not only helps reduce addictive tendencies, it also gives you a host of other benefits.
+After reading this, if you feel called to start Bhakti Yoga, the first step should be practising it with others.
+Head to an AA meeting, go to a yoga centre to practice Kirtan, or speak with a devotee.
 It could be the first step you make on an amazing journey.